linusha/twitter-sentiment-2020-election/README.md

 ### Analysis Using LIWC2015

 LIWC can be acquired from the [official website](http://liwc.wpengine.com/).
 Merge the data that resulted from the above steps using the interactive `merge_data.rmd` script located in `/liwc`.
 This will produce a single `.csv` file.
-The `clean_tweets` column of this file can now be exported as a single row.
+The `clean_tweets` column of this file can now be exported as a single column.
 There is a helper script available called `export_clean_tweets.r`.
 The clean_tweets can then be analyzed with LIWC.
 This will produce a separate `.csv` file.

 ### Dealing With Highly Relevant Accounts

-To take into account the impact a large amounts of followers have on subsequent engagement with tweets, we marked tweets from influential people as such.
+To take into account the impact large amounts of followers have on subsequent engagement with tweets, we marked tweets from influential people as such.
 For this, the `mark_famous_tweets.rmd` script can be used.
 All necessary files are already present in the `/relevant_accounts` directory.
 Otherwise they could be generated using the `socialbakers_conversion.rmd` script.
-Please note, that you might need to extract the usernames from a previously generated file using `extract_names.rmd`.
+Please note, that you might need to extract the usernames of tweet authors from a previously generated file using `extract_names.rmd`.

 ### Final Merging and Modelling

 Scripts can be found in the `/analysis` directory.
 First, step through `feature_creation.rmd`.
 Code for the models can be found in `modelling.rmd`.
-Depending on which steps from the `feature_creation` script were executed, you might need to run Steps 1 and/or 2 from `filtering.rmd`.
+Depending on which steps from the `feature_creation` script were executed, you might need to run Step 1 and/or 2 from `filtering.rmd`.

 ## Data

 We provide the data set we used for modelling as `RData` as well as the original tweet data set we collected.
 Please note, that the data we used for modelling is not easily matchable to the original tweets.

 Both files can be found in the `data` directory.
-The `RData` file can simply be imported into an `R` environment and should allow you to start directly with the modelling step.
+The `RData` file can simply be loaded into an `R` environment and should allow you to start directly with the modelling step.

 Because of the Twitter TOS, you need to hydrate the original dataset of tweets we collected yourself.
 For this you will need a Twitter API key.
 Suitable tools for hydrating the data are [`hydator`](https://github.com/DocNow/hydrator) (GUI) and [`twarc`](https://github.com/DocNow/twarc) (python).
 In case you need additional data or help, please reach out via e-mail.